 The Group's investment in its associates is accounted for using the equity method of accounting in the consolidated financial statements and at cost in the parent.
-The associates are entities over which the Group has significant influence. for the year ended 30 June 2020
+The associates are entities over which the Group has significant influence.

 The Group generally deems they have significant influence if they have over 20% of the voting rights.